Bob Goldberg didn't get into the vegan food movement to make money.

 Follow Your Heart expanded into cheese with dairy- and soy-free shreds in 2013.
 Today, Kruger said, the company's shredded and sliced cheeses are among its best sellers.

-VeganEgg, which is made from algal flour and protein, debuted in 2015.
+VeganEgg, which was first made from algal flour and protein, debuted in 2015.
 Kruger said Follow Your Heart was the first company to make a vegan egg replacement that scrambled like the real thing and could be used as a substitute in other applications.

 Making today's trends